ZyX7/schain-mn-install/README.md

 ## Funding your Masternode

-* First, we will do the initial collateral TX and send exactly 10,000 (ten thousand) SCHAIN to one of your addresses.
+* First, we will do the initial collateral TX and send exactly 1,000 SCHAIN to one of your addresses.
 To keep things sorted in case we setup more masternodes we will label the addresses we use.

   - Open your SCHAIN wallet and switch to the "Receive" tab.